leenswitts/CS-Project-Ideas/README.md

 | Databases, IoT, Machine learning, Security, Web | Algorithms, App development, Databases, Web | Algorithms, IoT, Systems |

 # Few Other Tips
-> Many of these are existing/past projects on [my github](github.com/prabhatsoni99)
+> Some of these are existing/past projects on [my github](github.com/prabhatsoni99)

 These projects are awesome for learning.
 However, if you are going to do a long project I would suggest you to do either of:
 - Make something new
-- Improve the existing technology (you can browse Github projects [here](https://github.com/search?))
+- Improve the existing technology.
+You can browse Github projects [here](https://github.com/search?).